 Legalizing medical cannabis in the Compassionate Use of Medical Marijuana Act (CUMMA) was great for him to be part of after being a cannabis activist pushing it for so long.
 In addition, seeing civil unions implemented was a great step forward on the way to marriage.
 A couple of years later, Lassiter went to Ireland two weeks before gay marriage was approved via referendum.
 He spent much of his vacation campaigning and logged many miles walking.

 Seeing Maryland, where he grew up, approve gay marriage was also an accomplishment.
 Lassiter went to Maryland after Hurricane Sandy and served as a county Field Director of votes in 2012.
 It was the first time that gay marriage had been approved by a referendum and the first win after several losses.

 “It’s nice my friends aren’t dying of AIDS anymore,” Lassiter said, reflecting on the meaning of Pride Month.
 “Nowadays, it’s a chance to hang out and get a chance to spend time with friends.”

 He noted that pride events are often family-friendly with playground arrangements.

 “You never would have dreamed of that 20 years ago,” Lassiter said.
-He noted it has become an event where politicians seeking support often visit.
+He noted it had become an event where politicians seeking support often visit.

 But overall, cannabis advocacy has not been full of easy victories.
-Lassiter noted, as others have, that cannabis advocacy is difficult.
+Lassiter noted that others have found that being a cannabis activist is difficult.

 “(It’s been) mostly a lot of low lows because lawmakers are pretty much awful people.
 They never fail to disappoint,” Lassiter said.